devopsdays/devopsdays-web/utilities/README.md

 ### Speaker Images
-The headshots for your speaker images should be approximately 500px wide.
-They will display fluidly based upon the screen size and versions for high-density display (ex.
-Retina) will also be created at build time.
-They must be in JPG format and named with the `.jpg` extension.
+The headshots for your speaker images can be either .png or .jpg.
+They must be square, and 300px square, 600px square, or 900px square.
+If they are not square, they will be cropped at build time to the production site (note; image processing does not occur when running Hugo locally or in a deploy preview)

 # Adding slides and video